Krishnamohan-Yerrabilli/Rancher-Deep-Dive/1-Intro-to-Rancher-and-Kubernetes/README.md

 - Kubernetes is an `open-source` platform for managing `containerized` applications at scale.
 - The problem Kubernetes solves is the difficulty of managing and scaling `containerized` applications in a `distributed` environment.
 - Containers, such as `Docker`, make it easy to package an application and its dependencies together, but managing and scaling `multiple containers` across multiple machines can be challenging.

+# Comparing Kubernetes to Docker Swarm and OpenShift

+Kubernetes is an open-source `container orchestration` system that can be used to automate the `deployment`, `scaling`, and `management of containerized applications`.
+It is considered to be the most `feature-rich` and mature of the three options and is widely used in production environments.